Zero-sum Dynkin games under common and independent Poisson constraints: Setup

-By extension we can construct a family of game values, one for each initial value of $X$, and therefore define functions $v^C, v^I : \sX \mapsto \R$ representing the game values under the common and the independent Poisson constraints respectively.
+\bDGH{For each $x\in \sX$, (\ref{eq:gamepayoffd}) defines a Dynkin game and we can still talk about the game under a Poisson constraint.
+If the game value exists for some $x$ then we denote the value by $v^C(x)$ or $v^I(x)$.} By extension we can construct a family of game values, one for each initial value of $X$, and therefore define functions $v^C, v^I : \sX \mapsto \R$ representing the game values under the common and independent Poisson constraints respectively.

 Finally, we introduce the first hitting time.
 For arbitrary initial state $X_0=x\in \sX$ and Borel set $D\subset \sX$, define $\eta^C_D=\eta^C_D(x)=\inf\{T^C_n : n \geq 1: X^x_{T^C_{n}}\in D\}$. $\eta^C_D$ is the first event time of the Poisson process (with jump times $\{T_n^C\}_{1\leq n\leq \infty}$) such that the diffusion process $X$ at this time is in the set $D$.
-Similarly, under the independent Poisson constraint, we can define first hitting times $\eta^{MAX}_D$, $\eta^{min}_D$ using the corresponding Poisson processes in the same way.
+Similarly, under the independent Poisson constraint, we can define first hitting times $\eta^{M}_D$, $\eta^{m}_D$ using the corresponding Poisson processes in the same way.